VundleVim/Vundle.vim/README.md

 ## Why
 [Vundle] can:

+- keep track and configure your scripts right in <code>.vimrc</code>
-- automatically install vim scripts (aka bundle)
+- install configured scripts (aka bundle)
 - manage runtime path of your installed scripts so you don't have to
+- search [all available vim scripts] by name
 - disable/enable bundles by commenting/uncommenting configured Bundle(requires reload)
-- NEW: search [all available vim scripts] by name

 [Vundle] takes advantage of [vim-scripts.org](http://vim-scripts.org) in order to install/search [all available vim scripts]